CHAPTER 85. GENERAL PROVISIONS

 § 85.2.
 Definitions.

-(a) Subject to additional definitions contained in subsequent provisions of this subpart which are applicable to specific chapters, subchapters or other provisions of this subpart, the following words and phrases, when used in this subpart shall have, unless the context clearly indicates otherwise, the meanings given to them in this section:
+(a) Subject to additional definitions contained in subsequent provisions of this subpart which are applicable to specific chapters, subchapters or other provisions of this subpart, the following words and phrases, when used in the subpart shall have, unless the context clearly indicates otherwise, the meanings given to them in this section:

 Absent attorney—An attorney or formerly admitted attorney for whom a conservator has been sought or appointed under the Enforcement Rules.